-The symbol of my secondary school in Douala, Cameroon, was the Baobab.
-In the old days, there were baobabs everywhere in the school… by the time I arrived, there were only two left, and by the time I left, only one could be seen amongst all the mango trees that filled the school’s playground.
+The symbol of my secondary school in Douala, Cameroon, was the Baobab tree.
+In the old days, there were baobab trees everywhere in the school yard… by the time I arrived, there were only two left, and by the time I graduated, only one could be seen among all the mango trees that filled the school’s playground.
 Found in African savannahs, the baobab is a tree which can grow as tall as 30 m, have a diameter as large as 15 m, and live for over several thousand years.
 I believe the ones in my school were at least a thousand years old.
 It is leafless during the dry season.
 A common description of the baobab is that it looks like it has been pulled from the ground, and re-planted upside down.
 It actually looks like this for a good reason: during the rainy season (wet months), the water is stored in the thick, corky, fire-resistant trunk to last throughout the dry and harsh season.
 The baobab flowers are white and luminous, and bloom for only a few hours, after which they fall to the ground leaving pods which are feasted on by baboons, monkeys, antelopes, and elephants.
 There is a tale about the rabbit and the baobab… which is very funny.

 The baobab’s leaves, bark, fruits, and trunk, are all very useful.
 The bark is used for clothes (just like the obom tree) and ropes, the leaves as seasoning in food or medicine, while the fruit (also known as “monkey’s bread“) is eaten directly or in porridge, or sold in some parts of Africa in a sugary mix as a snack; It is very rich in vitamin C and its fruit pulp is used to make juice.
 Its trunk will provide shelter for people as well as animals.